Documentation

 Click or click and drag in any view to select the points in the depth range of the brush.

-Select the polygon tool by clicking on the polygon icon in the toolbar on the left, or by pressing the hotkey (g by default).
+Select the polygon tool by clicking on the polygon icon in the toolbar on the left, or by pressing the hotkey (g

 Click in one of the views to place the first polygon point and start drawing the polygon.